 A foreign entrepreneur who wants to open a company in Spain and who is interested in appointing one or more directors for his or her business should know the main legal regulations related to the attributions and the role of the Spanish director.
 The management of a Spanish company consists in a board formed by executive and non-executive directors; our team of lawyers in Spaincan provide information on the rights and obligations of these types of directors.

 The committees for audit, remuneration and nominating should be composed of non-executive directors and minimum two independent members.
 The chairman of the board has the right to delegate a part of the board’s functions to an executive committee, after this mission was approved by the board.

-- affiliated director who is not employed by the company and has a material relations with it;
+•affiliated director, who is not employed by the company and has a material relations with it;

 Persons who are incapacitated and other categories can’t be directors of a Spanish company.
-If you need to know the legal regulations that forbid the access at certain functions for certain categories of persons, you may contact our law firm in Spain.
+If you need to know the legal regulations that forbid the access at certain functions for specific categories of persons, you may contact our law firm in Spain.
 Our lawyers in Spain will offer you useful information about the methods of appointing directors in a Spanish company.

 Federico Richardson is a lawyer experienced in dealing with international clients interested in doing business in Spain especially in corporate and real estate sectors.
 He is a graduate of the University of Navarra, took part in various businesses and now he coordinates the engagements at Lexidy Law Boutique SLP.
 Contact us for details

 *Click on the categories below for full list of articles